PX4/PX4-Autopilot/nuttx/arch/README.txt

         onfiguration to support the NuttShell is also included.

     arch/arm/include/stm32 and arch/arm/src/stm32
-        These directories contain support for the STMicro STM32 family, particularly for the STM32F103ZET6.
+        These directories contain support for the STMicro STM32 F1, F2, and F4 families.

-        STATUS: The basic STM32 port was released in NuttX version 0.4.12.
+        STATUS: The basic STM32 F1 port was released in NuttX version 0.4.12. and has continued to develop consistently over time.
+It now includes support for the F2 and F4 families and a rich offering of peripheral drivers.
-        The basic port includes boot-up logic, interrupt driven serial console, and system timer interrupts.
-The 0.4.13 release added support for SPI, serial FLASH, and USB device.; The 4.14 release added support for buttons and SDIO-based MMC/SD and verifed DMA support.
-Verified configurations are available for NuttX OS test, the NuttShell (NSH) example, the USB serial device class, and the USB mass storage device lass example.

     arch/arm/include/str71x and arch/arm/src/str71x
         These directories provide support for the STMicro STR71x processors.